mumble-voip/mumo/README.md

  * ***source***

- Source game management plugin that can dynamically move players into on-the-fly created channel structures representing in-game team setup.
-This is achieved by using data gathered from Mumble's positional uadio system and does not require cooperation by the game server.
-Currently the following source engine based games are supported: Team Fortress 2, Day of Defeat: Source, Counter-Strike: Source, Half-Life 2: Deathmatch.
+ Source game management plugin that can dynamically move players into on-the-fly-created channel structures representing in-game team setup.
+This is achieved by using data gathered from Mumble's positional audio system and does not require cooperation from the game server.
+Currently, the following source-engine-based games are supported: Team Fortress 2, Day of Defeat: Source, Counter-Strike: Source, Half-Life 2: Deathmatch.

  * ***test***